 With multiple buildings, on multiple campuses, in multiple cities, spread across multiple states, higher ed institutions have been turning in increasing numbers to cloud-based solutions.
 The movement to the cloud, previously considered primarily for cost-saving reasons, is increasing for many of the core applications not just for the savings, but also for the speed of access and flexibility of use.

 To facilitate the type of mobile access, system flexibility, and synchronicity of data through the cloud, web hosting services like Pagely provide managed, scalable WordPress hosting for colleges and universities.
 These services exist largely so universities can provide the security their students, faculty, and staff deserve, the flexibility and personalization they desire, and the mobility they’ve come to expect in all their technological interactions.

 They expect no less from their school experiences than they have in their personal lives when it comes to mobility and personalization.
 Colleges and universities are moving to make this expectation a reality as part of their desire to engage, retain, and graduate their students.

 The Student Information System (SIS) has become an indispensable part of campus life, all the way down to the Jr. High level, over the last decade.
 The ability to track student performance across courses and over time has been a boon to students, parents, and teachers alike in identifying students who may be struggling or in need of academic or social interventions.

-Universities, with a SIS as a part of their larger enterprise resource planning (ERP) software can, according to Jessica Leigh Brown with UniversityBusiness.com, “begin to forecast student outcome,” something that is becoming increasingly important as schools are facing greater challenges recruiting, retaining, and graduating students.
+Universities, with SIS as a part of their larger enterprise resource planning (ERP) software can, according to Jessica Leigh Brown with UniversityBusiness.com, “begin to forecast student outcome,” something that is becoming increasingly important as schools face greater challenges recruiting, retaining, and graduating students.

 As a reminder, ERP is software that can also include admissions, alumni, assessment, curriculum, faculty/staff, financial aid, fundraising, and housing management, as well as scheduling modules and student portals.